-Kaloma has a Registered Nurse (RN) on site 24 hours a day, 7 days a week.
-We also have a second Registered Nurse on call 24hours a day, 7 days a week to attend Kaloma if there is an emergency or to further support the RN on shift.
+Kaloma endeavours to have a Registered Nurse (RN) on site 24 hours a day, 7 days a week.
+We also have a second Registered Nurse on call 24hours a day, 7 days a week to attend Kaloma if there is an emergency or to further support the staff on shift.

 Will my Doctor come and see me at Kaloma or do I have to make a special appointment?

 Doctors visit at least once per month to see their patients.
 If you were to become unwell then your Doctor will often make a special visit that day or you can be transferred to hospital depending on your wishes at the time.
 For those who wish to see a Doctor before their usual Doctors next visit, a visiting Doctor from the local clinic comes to see residents every Wednesday.